-Data / Parameter: f {NRB,y} Data unit: Fraction.
-Description: Fraction of woody biomass used in the absence of the project activity in year y that can be established as non-renewable biomass.
-Source of data: Determined by approved 3 rd party or use approved default values such as EB 67, annex 22, "Information note default values of fraction of non- renewable biomass for least developed countries and small island developing states".
-Value(s) applied: To be determined by SSC-CPA.
-Choice of data or Measurement methods and procedures: Nationally approved methods.
-If no nationally approved methods are available to determine f{NRB} , Default values might be used for the Least Developed Countries included in the SSC PoA.
+Data / Parameter $f{NRB,y}$ Data Unit Fraction.
+Description Fraction of woody biomass used in the absence of the project activity in year y that can be established as non-renewable biomass.
+Source of data Determined by approved 3 rd party or use approved default values such as from EB 67, annex 22, "Information note default values of fraction of non-renewable biomass for least developed countries and small island developing states".
+Value(s) applied To be determined by SSC-CPA.
+Choice of data or Measurement methods and procedures Nationally approved methods.
+If no nationally approved methods are available to determine $f{\text{NRB}}$ , Default values might be used for the Least Developed Countries included in the SSC PoA.
+Purpose of data To calculate emission reductions.
+Additional comment Not applicable.